shalomalexander/shalomsmealbook/README.md

 ## React Recipe

 A simple React JS based web application that consumes the Edamam API to search and display recipes.
+Tech-Stack:React JS
+Deployment-Stack: Netlify
+This project is a Web based Meal Recipe App.
+Which utilizes external Edamam API to fetch meal recipe information, and represent it in a pleasant fashion.

 ## Demo